 Considering the huge ROI there is to be had with content marketing, more and more entrepreneurs & CEOs are taking the plunge to invest in a director of content for their marketing campaign.

 11. New Softwares & Tools for Content ROI Calculation

-Jayson DeMers pointed this out on Forbes, and he’s 100% right.
+Jayson DeMers pointed this out on Marketing Insider Group, and he’s 100% right.
 Only 28% of businesses are able to measure the ROI of content marketing right down to the piece of content (The Drum).
 That’s foreseeable, considering that the majority of content marketing benefits revolves around intangibles, such as building brand awareness.

 Jayson expects to see several new SaaS & softwares come out to help marketers calculate content ROI, and I’m in full agreement.